rafaelxy/tictail/THOUGHTS.md

 - Tried to make CSV access similar to a callback-filtering API that could be reused.

 - Radius vs distance using Haversine formula - Loved working with a little bit of GIS again :)

+- Sorry about not writing any tests; Had a clutch time/week to implement this.